 The thermostat is just a switch.
-When heat requires the two-terminal is linked together inside the thermostat.
-When the temperature will reach the desired settings the switch inside the thermostat will open and disconnect the terminals, the thermostat will turn off.
+When heat requires the switching a two-terminal is linked together inside the thermostat.
+When the temperature reaches the desired settings the switch inside the thermostat will open and disconnect the terminals, and the thermostat will turn off.

 To prevent the water from overheating up to 90° C (where the water will start to boil) the reset pin will pop out and disconnect the terminals in the thermostats.
 This means that the main immersion heater thermostat failed and you have to replace it.

 If you can’t see the reset pin on the thermostat then it will be a separate one.
 Normally you will find the overheated device next to the thermostat.
 Then the power will be connected first to the overheating device and after to the heating element.

 ~230 volts will flow through the thermostat first, where the temperature will be set to 60° C at least.
 The power will flow through the overheated cut-off off-device and after connecting to the heating element from the thermostat.
 The ~230 volts will go around the wire inside the heating element, heating your water and returning to the neutral connection.

 How do you test the immersion heater element?